Payments and charges

 - We will ignore savings of £14,250 or less.

-- We will count savings between £14,250 and £23,250 when working out what you can afford - you may still qualify for help to pay.
+- We will include savings between £14,250 and £23,250 when working out what you can afford - you may still qualify for help to pay.

-- We will count savings of more than £23,250.
+- We will include savings of more than £23,250.
 You will be asked to pay the full cost of your care and will not be eligible to any financial support.

 Personal belongings are ignored, and not included in the financial assessment.